Eventual-Inc/daft-examples/README.md

 # daft-examples

-This repository is an examples hub for Multimodal AI Workloads including text, image, audio, video, and documents.
+This repository is an examples hub for running Multimodal AI Workloads on [Daft](https://github.com/Eventual-Inc/Daft) the distributed query engine providing simple and reliable data processing for any modality and scale.

+Examples cover modalities including text, image, audio, video, and documents, as well as specific AI/ML tasks like embedding, classification, and text generation via the `prompt` function.

+Other advanced end to end usecases can also be explored.

 ## Getting Started